 Another example is to conditionally show help articles on specific pages:

-Conditionally show the resource center
+Conditionally show the Resource Center

 Global search